apigear-io/apigear-docs/docs/sdk/maker/tutorial.md

         type: int
 ```

-If you would run the solution again you would no see a change as we currently not handle these parameters.
-We need to update the template document (`module.ts.liquid`) first to handle the parameters using the params filter.
+If you would run the solution again you would not see a change as we currently do not handle these parameters.
+We need to update the template document (`module.ts.tpl`) first to handle the parameters using the params filter.

 ```
 {{ range .Operations }}